GovTechSG/TechBiz-Documentation/create-account.md

 # TechBiz account

 To subscribe to [Singapore Government Tech Stack (SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html) products, agencies need to have an account in TechBiz.

-An account allows agencies to subscribe to SGTS products, add systems within SGTS manage subscription plans and view billing details.
-An agency can have multiple accounts for multiple systems.
+An account allows agencies to subscribe to SGTS products, add systems to the account, manage subscription plans and view billing details.
+An agency can have one account for multiple systems or an account for each system.
+Refer to FAQ for more information.

 ## Create account